rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 Status:

 - 200: Image was served.
-- 404: Image was not found or the specified user did not have visibility rights to this post.
+- 404: Image was not found
+- 403: The user does not have permission to access this image
-  - Body will be undefined
+  - This will be returned if the project is marked as draft and the user is not the owner or a contributor.
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - Body will be undefined